-Model Output Statistics (MOS)
+Model Output Statistics

-Pure statistical models are excellent at “nowcasting” (forecasting short-term local weather) but are usually worthless beyond about six hours, because their accuracy is then lower than that of physical models.
+Pure statistical models are excellent at "nowcasting" (forecasting short-term local weather) but are usually useless beyond about 6 hours, because their accuracy is then lower than that of physical models.
 The MOS technique combines the model output and statistics, by using the complex numerical models based on the physics of the atmosphere to forecast large-scale weather patterns and then using regression equations in statistical post-processing to clarify surface weather details.

 STATIONID;latitude (decimal degrees);longitude (decimal degrees);altitude (m asl.)